Searching for the Sources of Water Scarcity

 Nikhil Anand, an environmental and urban anthropologist, grew up in Mumbai, India.
-In 2007, after studying and working in the U.S., he returned to Mumbai to research urban infrastructure and, in his field work, met a woman, Alka tai,* a first-generation immigrant to Mumbai.
+In 2007, after studying and working in the U.S., he returned to Mumbai to research urban infrastructure and, in his field work, met a woman, Alka tai, a first-generation immigrant to Mumbai.
+Tai is a common term in Marathi, a language spoken in Mumbai, that is used to refer to older women and means “big sister.”

 Alka tai invited him to her home, a small house alongside a narrow alleyway.
 Though only 20 kilometers from his parent’s apartment, Alka tai’s neighborhood was markedly different from Anand’s.
 She was a longtime resident of the Meghwadi settlement, an area largely established “informally,” that is, without the permission of the state.